 Desire For Control

 There is this old psychological trick that is useful for gaining favours.
-In it, you first ask someone from a small favour like asking them for a pen.
+In it, you first ask someone for a small favour like asking them for a pen.
 Once they give it to you their subconscious will feel that like you.
 Now they are more likely to listen to the bigger favour and comply.

 Personalization plays a similar trick.
 If you like this you may like that.

 • 49% of people said that personalization can be a big motivator in making them buy things they did not intend to buy.

 • 40% said they spent more than they intended because of personalization.

 We live in a time of constant input and anyone with an internet connection has experienced that staggering feeling.
 Yes, the Internet makes the world seem much smaller than it is by giving people the power to connect with anyone.
 But it can be too much sometimes.